klust/LUMI-EasyBuild-user/easybuild/easyconfigs/d/DocBook-XSL/README.md

   * The ``install.sh`` script does not make sense in our case.

   * The ``rewritePrefix`` fields in ``catalog.xml`` are rewritten to point to the correct directory.
+The ``catalog.xml`` file is also renamed to ``docbook.xml``.

+  * A new main catalog is generated based on the system ``/etc/xml/catalog`` file with the paths corrected for the system entries (not yet robust!) and a new entry added for ``docbook.xml``.

-  * The module also sets the environment variable ``XML_CATALOG_FILES`` to point to the ``catalog.xml`` file in the install directory.
+  * The module also sets the environment variable ``XML_CATALOG_FILES`` to point to the new ``catalog`` file in the install directory.

-    **This implies that catalogs installed on the system are no longer available.**
+    **This implies that the main system catalog is no longer used.
+Any update to it will not be reflected in this module unless the module is reinstalled!**